Flow-Launcher/Flow.Launcher.PluginsManifest/README.md

 ## Submission policy

-Plugin that facilitate or contain any of the following will not be accepted:
+Plugins that facilitate or contain any of the following will not be accepted:
 - Malicious code
 - Piracy
 - Deceptive use